Gut Health After Antibiotics: Recovery Timeline & What Actually Helps (2026)

 2. Reintroduce Fiber Slowly

-Fiber feeds beneficial bacteria—but too much too soon can worsen gas.
+Fiber supports gut bacteria—but too much too soon can cause bloating.

-If tolerated, see evidence-informed options in best probiotics for gut health.
+👉 Explore options here: best probiotics for gut health

 5. Reduce Stress During Recovery